Sound Advice: Find Peace of Mind Through Proactive Acoustical Planning

 If the acoustical design is considered early in the project development then the location of structures, such as security or reinforced concrete wall can be effective in reducing unwanted noise and can also be made from recycled materials.
 Acoustical products like ceiling tiles, insulation, and carpeting can help meet the project’s sustainability goals since many of them are manufactured from recycled content and can be recycled eliminating material that would end up in a landfill.
 Even the existing landscape such as mature trees or natural soil berms can play a minor role in the overall noise reduction plan of the site.

 While there are other questions that may arise, answering these five early in the design process can save you time and money.
 An acoustical consultant can help identify noise-related concerns and work collectively with architects, contractors, and engineers to develop solutions to the situations discussed above.
-Whether you are working on a small office remodel, a large multi-unit building, or some other type of structure, take the time to consider the acoustical needs of your project early on in the process and use the five questions above to get started.
+Whether you are working on a small office remodel, a large multi-unit building, or some other type of structure, take the time for proactive acoustical planning for your project early on in the process and use the five questions above to get started.